zoniiscoding/clara-ai-assignment/README.md

 fallback_protocol
 ```

-This specification can be directly used to configure a Retell AI phone agent.
+This configuration represents how the agent would be deployed in Retell.

 ---

 ## Versioning System

-Each account maintains versioned agent artifacts.
+Each account maintains **versioned agent artifacts**.

 ```
 v1 → generated from demo call
 v2 → updated from onboarding call
 ```

-Changes between versions are recorded using:
+Changes are tracked using:

 ```
 diff.json
 changes.md
 ```

-This enables clear traceability of agent modifications.
+This provides clear traceability of how the agent evolves.

 ---

-## Task Tracking
+## Task Tracking (Mock Asana Integration)

-The pipeline automatically generates a review task for each generated agent configuration.

-Because paid APIs were not allowed under the zero-cost constraint, this project implements a **mock task tracker** using JSON files stored in the `/tasks` directory.
+After generating an agent configuration, the pipeline automatically creates a **review task**.

 Example: